What Questions Should I Ask My Estate Planning Attorney?

 Many people believe they just need a will to be secured in the future.
 But the reality is there are so many more documents that will work to keep you and your loved ones protected and cared for.

-Your estate planning attorney will be able to explain the benefits of wills, trusts, advanced directives, etc. and help you to devise a plan that works for you.
+Your estate planning attorney will be able to answer your estate planning questions and explain the benefits of wills, trusts, advanced directives, etc. and help you to devise a plan that works for you.

 I have a business but not a succession plan.
 Where do I start?